chris-whyte-gh/General-Assembly-JS-Course/Final Project/NextJS/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+General Assembly Final Project

+## Summary
+This app is built with Firebase, to handle the database, and Next.js, a framework for the JavaScript React Library